tiyd-python-2015-01/blackjack/README.md

     objects created
 + - Add a method to remove a card from the card list and return the value
 + - Add a method to reshuffle the deck of cards
-* - Add a randomly placed flag between the last 35-52 cards to indicate the deck should be reshuffled when using more than one deck.

 +/ <Player>:  The player class object will contain the amount of money the